 Author Contributions: For research articles with several authors, a short paragraph specifying their individual contributions must be provided.
-The following statements should be used "Conceptualization, X.X. and Y.Y.; methodology, X.X.; software, X.X.; validation, X.X., Y.Y. and Z.Z.; formal analysis, X.X.; investigation, X.X.; resources, X.X.; data curation, X.X.; writing-original draft preparation, X.X.; writing-review and editing, X.X.; visualization, X.X.; supervision, X.X.; project administration, X.X.; funding acquisition, Y.Y.
-All authors have read and agreed to the published version of the manuscript.", please turn to the CRediT taxonomy for the term explanation.
+The following statements should be used "Conceptualization, X.X. and Y.Y.; methodology, X.X.; software, X.X.; validation, X.X., Y.Y. and 90 Z.Z.; formal analysis, X.X.; investigation, X.X.; resources, X.X.; data curation, X.X.; writing-91 original draft preparation, X.X.; writing-review and editing, X.X.; visualization, X.X.; supervision, 92 X.X.; project administration, X.X.; funding acquisition, Y.Y.
+All authors have read and agreed 93 to the published version of the manuscript.", please turn to the CRediT taxonomy for the term explanation.
 Authorship must be limited to those who have contributed substantially to the work reported.

-Funding: Please add: "This research received no external funding" or "This research was funded by NAME OF FUNDER grant number XXX." and and "The APC was funded by XXX".
+96 Funding: Please add: "This research received no external funding" or "This research was funded 97 by NAME OF FUNDER grant number XXX." and and "The APC was funded by XXX".
 Check carefully that the details given are accurate and use the standard spelling of funding agency names at https://search.crossref.org/funding, any errors may affect your future funding.

-Institutional Review Board Statement: In this section, you should add the Institutional Review Board Statement and approval number, if relevant to your study.
-You might choose to exclude this statement if the study did not require ethical approval.
-Please note that the Editorial Office might ask you for further information.
-Please add "The study was conducted in accordance with the Declaration of Helsinki, and approved by the Institutional Review Board (or Ethics Committee) of NAME OF INSTITUTE (protocol code XXX and date of approval)." for studies involving humans.
-OR "The animal study protocol was approved by the Institutional Review Board (or Ethics Committee) of NAME OF INSTITUTE (protocol code XXX and date of approval)." for studies involving animals.
-OR "Ethical review and approval were waived for this study due to REASON (please provide a detailed justification)."
-OR "Not applicable" for studies not involving humans or animals.
+Institutional Review Board Statement: In this section, please add the Institutional Review Board 101 Statement and approval number for studies involving humans or animals.
+Please note that the 102 Editorial Office might ask you for further information.
+Please add "The study was conducted 103 according to the guidelines of the Declaration of Helsinki, and approved by the Institutional Review Board (or Ethics Committee) of NAME OF INSTITUTE (protocol code XXX and date 105 of approval)."
+OR "Ethical review and approval were waived for this study, due to REASON 106 (please provide a detailed justification)."
+OR "Not applicable" for studies not involving humans 107 or animals.
+You might also choose to exclude this statement if the study did not involve humans 108 or animals.
+109